tnhaider/narrator_semantic_change/README.md

 #
-i Overview
+# Overview
 This repository contains data and code to support the paper:

-_"The Ongoing Birth of the Narrator: Empirical Evidence for the Emergence of the Author-Narrator Distinction in Literary Criticism"_
+Benjamin Gittel, Thomas Haider.
+(2025)._"The Ongoing Birth of the Narrator: Empirical Evidence for the Emergence of the Author-Narrator Distinction in Literary Criticism".
+Journal of Digital Scholarship in the Humanities.
 ## Folders
 - figures
 - guidelines